Retirement Planning in Akron, OH

 Call Correct Capital for Help With Your Retirement Planning Today

-Correct Capital’s retirement planning services in Akron, OH are delivered by a credentialed advisory team supported by experienced staff.
-The team includes a CERTIFIED FINANCIAL PLANNER™ professional, a Barren’s Advisor Top 1200 Financial Advisor 2024, and an Accredited Investment Fiduciary, and has been recognized as a NAPA Top DC Advisor Team.
+At Correct Capital, our Akron, OH retirement planning team consists of a CERTIFIED FINANCIAL PLANNER™ professional and a Barren’s Advisor Top 1200 Financial Advisor 2024 and an Accredited Investment Fiduciary.
+Our team has been recognized as a NAPA Top DC Advisor Team, and includes a robust support staff that helps us give you the care and attention your retirement planning deserves.

 If you’d like to speak with one of our Akron, OH financial advisors, you can schedule an introductory call by calling 877-930-4015, contacting us online, or scheduling a 15-minute meeting.